 The colonel continued “Put down the torch or whatever weapon you’ve got.
 Talk to me.
 You obviously aren’t interested in a military career.
 We only want recruits who want to be here – we’ll drive you home in the morning.”

 Kenst thought that was pretty unlikely, even if he wanted it.
 He could still hear distant sirens.
 He looked carefully out of the pantry he was in.
-A few meters in the direction he had been headed was a new, immensely solid panel blocking the corridor.
+A few meters in the direction he had been headed was a new solid panel blocking the corridor.
 He finished dumping out the food raided from Riadn’s kitchen, replacing it with high density, light weight “milrats” – military rations.
 In typical military fashion, they were commonly referred to as “milled rats” by soldiers.

 The Colonel’s voice was becoming a ubiquitous background noise.
-“Go back to your room, you can't leave the building.
-Even if you do get out, there are hundreds of soldiers here, you can't leave the base.
+“Go back to your room, you can’t leave the building.
+Even if you do get out, there are hundreds of soldiers here, you can’t leave the base.
 And if you did, then what?
-We're thirty kilometers from any town.
+We’re thirty kilometers from any town.
 How will you live, how will you get anywhere, walk?
-We'd just find you again.
+We’d just find you again.
 I have all of the resources of this base at my command.
 You can’t possibly get away.”